Abobo's Big Adventure

-Abobo's Big Adventure is a freeware parody flash game.
-Inspired by various video games released for the Nintendo Entertainment System, the game features Abobo, a boss character from the Double Dragon franchise, traveling through the worlds of several different games to save his son.
-Written by I-Mockery.com founder Roger Barr, programmed by Nick Pasto (AKA: PestoForce), with art and animation by PoxPower, Abobo's Big Adventure was released in January 2012 to positive critical reception.
+Abobo's Big Adventure is a freeware parody beat 'em up video game developed by Team Bobo.
+Inspired by various video games released for the Nintendo Entertainment System, the game is an unlicensed parody of the Double Dragon series.
+It features Abobo, a boss character from the series, traveling through the worlds of several different games to save his son.
+Written by I-Mockery.com founder Roger Barr, programmed by Nick Pasto (AKA: PestoForce/BoMToons), with art and animation by PoxPower, Abobo's Big Adventure was released in January 2012 to positive critical reception.

 Gameplay and plot

 The player's objective in Abobo's Big Adventure is to proceed through different levels of the game using the character Abobo from Double Dragon.
 The game itself is split into different sub-games that follow one another, each an homage to a particular game: "Double Drabobo", "Super Mabobo", "Urban Chabobo", "Zeld Abobo", "Balloon Abobo", "Pro Wrabobo", "Mega Mabobo/Megabobo", "Contrabobo", and "Punch Abobo".
 Each game makes use of the directional keys to control the movement of the character, while the 'A' and 'S' keys perform functions related to the particular sub-game, such as punching and kicking respectively.
 Abobo has a rage meter that increases when he hits enemies and decreases when he is hit; when the meter is completely filled, the player can press 'A' and 'S' together to perform a special attack that destroys or greatly damages all enemies on the screen.
 With the exception of the "Contra Bobo" level, each level is single player only.

 The game's plot revolves around Abobo's son, Aboboy, who is kidnapped in the opening cutscene in a nod to the opening of Double Dragon.
 The game's levels are mostly linear, featuring several references to other Nintendo Entertainment System properties with their enemies and layout.
 Before the final level, Abobo encounters Jerome "Doc" Louis from the Punch-Out!! series.
 Doc reveals that the real villain is his former pupil, Little Mac, who went mad with power after winning the championship.
-Abobo defeats Little Mac in a boxing match, decapitates him with the Power Glove, and rescues Aboboy.
+Abobo defeats Little Mac in a boxing match, decapitates him with the Power Glove, sending his head flying through the NES Multiverse, and rescues Aboboy.
 As the crowd cheers for the reunited pair, they suddenly leap out of the ring and begin to graphically murder everyone within reach.
 The events of the game are finally revealed as a dream Abobo is having, a reference to the ending of Super Mario Bros.
 2.